thecodingmachine/kickoff-docker-php/docs/postfix.md

-# Use a Postfix container
+# Install a Postfix container

 It's always nice to have a Postfix somewhere for sending `no-reply` e-mails!